japila-books/apache-spark-internals/docs/SparkContext.md

 getPoolForName(pool: String): Option[Schedulable]
 ----

-`getPoolForName` returns a link:spark-scheduler-Schedulable.adoc[Schedulable] by the `pool` name, if one exists.
+`getPoolForName` returns a spark-scheduler-Schedulable.md[Schedulable] by the `pool` name, if one exists.

 NOTE: `getPoolForName` is part of the Developer's API and may change in the future.

-Internally, it requests the xref:scheduler:TaskScheduler.adoc#rootPool[TaskScheduler for the root pool] and link:spark-scheduler-Pool.adoc#schedulableNameToSchedulable[looks up the `Schedulable` by the `pool` name].
+Internally, it requests the scheduler:TaskScheduler.md#rootPool[TaskScheduler for the root pool] and spark-scheduler-Pool.md#schedulableNameToSchedulable[looks up the `Schedulable` by the `pool` name].

-It is exclusively used to link:spark-webui-PoolPage.adoc[show pool details in web UI (for a stage)].
+It is exclusively used to spark-webui-PoolPage.md[show pool details in web UI (for a stage)].

 == [[getAllPools]] All Schedulable Pools -- `getAllPools` Method